 Related read: Worst Dating Profile Photos To Avoid

-Are Selfies Bad For Dating Apps (Tinder, Bumble & Hinge)?
-Are Selfies Unflattering?
-Look Bad In Selfies, Face Selfies
+Are Selfies Bad For Dating Apps (Tinder Selfies, Bumble Selfies & Hinge Selfies)

 For the most part, selfies are rather unflattering.
 For one, they are taken at close proximity and don’t allow for enough space between the subject and the camera.
 Why is this an issue?
 Photos taken at a close distance are generally distorted (appear wider) than they would at a further distance.